Tikkun Olam: Social Action

 For current Tikkun Olam Social Action activities at Nevei, across Boulder County, and beyond, see the full NK Calendar here. |

-Group meetings are monthly on Zoom and open to all members.
 Currently, "the Sparks" are most active on climate change and anti-racism issues.
 Other potential activities are described under the 'More Possibilities' link.
 For details on meetings, or more information, please write to info@neveikodesh.org

 Join us for activities focused on: